 Your donation to Vision Australia’s Carols by Candlelight is more than just a Christmas gift.
 It helps us provide life-long assistance to young Australians who are blind or have low vision.
+Make a donation here.

 The difference you can make

 Haya is your typical nine-year-old.
 She is an expert cook, extremely social and loves playing board games with her sister and young brother.
 She is also legally blind.

 Haya was born with Bilateral Optic Nerve Colobomas, where the optic nerves and retinas at the back of her eyes did not develop before she was born.
 This means she has a very small amount of vision and can only see blurry shapes and colours.

 Originally from Lebanon, Haya’s family moved to Australia in 2017 so she could receive the best possible care.
 After doing some research, they sought help from Vision Australia to learn how to support Haya in living life to the fullest.

 While Haya may need assistance learning how to tie up her hair or use cutlery – everyday activities we take for granted – her vision loss will not slow her down, nor dim her ambitions.
 Ask Haya about the future and she’ll tell you she’s got big plans.

 Meet Tom, the future CEO of Qantas.
 While that may seem like a bold claim, Tom isn’t afraid to pursue his dreams.